josehernandezsc/COVID19Net/README.md

 # COVID19Net
 COVID19 CT Scan Visual Recognition Project.

+## The research paper on COVID19 diagnosis by chest CT scans is now published.
+You can find it here: https://doi.org/10.1016/j.ibmed.2021.100027

 This repository consists of three .py files:

 **Model_Training.py** shows the code developed by this repository's author for his paper titled "An Ensemble Approach for Multi-Stage Transfer Learning Models for COVID-19 Detection from Chest CT Scans".
 Preprint soon available.
 Model training is shown from the data preprocessing to the final ensemble model evaluation.
 Proposed model is identified as MultCovNet.